Do you need to be paying sales tax? Check out our nexus calculator.

 Physical Nexus

-A business establishes physical nexus in a state through various means, including:
+Your business can establish physical nexus in a state in a variety of ways, including:

 • Property – Owning or renting offices or warehouses